Start > Theory & regulations > Pedestrian crossing, bicycle crossing & bicycle path

 The information concerning cyclists in the sections on bicycle passages, bicycle crossings and bicycle paths also applies to riders of electric scooters and class II mopeds.

-If you turn right, you will cross a bicycle passage.
+If you turn right, you will cross an uncontrolled bicycle passage.
 Because you are turning, you have a greater obligation towards cyclists.
 Reduce your speed and give cyclists an opportunity to pass.

 Bicycle crossings